qir-alliance/.github/workstreams/Base_Profile_Workstream.md

 The Base Profile should specify the minimal requirements to support defining and executing quantum programs.
-In addition to a set of LLVM instructions, the Base Profile may rely on a quantum instruction set define separately, but should not make use of any runtime functions listed in the QIR specification.
+In addition to a set of LLVM instructions, the Base Profile may rely on a quantum instruction set defined separately, but should not make use of any runtime functions listed in the QIR specification.

 The profile should specify all permitted LLVM instructions, and define all